cdlmoodleapp/CDL-Mobile-2.0/README.md

 Use the command: cordova plugin add "plugin name" to install the plugin The last two plugins are a bit tricky to install.

-2. List of JavaScript Library required
+The List of JavaScript Library required

 angular-aria
 angular-md5